Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

 We compute, using Lemma~\ref{lem:statesrepeat}, the possible values of $S(k)$.
-Each value will correspond to a node in the state graph that is a successor of the node corresponding to $s(k+1) = (0, 0, 0)$.
+Each value will correspond to a node in the state graph that is a successor of the node corresponding to $S(k+1) = (0, 0, 0)$.

 Observe that by (\ref{eq:graphkey}) the $k$th state must satisfy $S(k) = (p_{k}-q_{k}, q_{k}-r_{k}, r_{k}-p_{k})$.
 This forces the components of $S(k)$ to be integers since each digit is an integer.
 In accordance with Lemma~\ref{lem:statesrepeat}, the components must be $0$ or $\pm1$.
-This splits into the case that either all three digits are the same ($S(k) = (0, 0, 0)$) or at least one digit differs from the other two.
+This splits into cases.
+It is that either all three digits are the same ($S(k) = (0, 0, 0)$) or at least one digit differs from the other two.